Garllon/ruby-mentorship/lessons/4-practise.md

 end

+puts "You need to pay: #{total_price} VADER DOLLAR."
+# You need to pay: 4.4 VADER DOLLAR.
+ => nil
+puts "The following items you bought: #{shopping_basket.join(", ")}"
+# The following items you bought: milk, juice, cheese
+ => nil
-puts "You need to pay: #{total_price} VADER DOLLAR." puts "The following items you bought: #{shopping_basket.join(", ")}" puts "The shop has non of these products: #{not_available_products.join(", ")}"
+puts "The shop has non of these products: #{not_available_products.join(", ")}"
+# The shop has non of these products: eggs, sausage
+ => nil
 ```